serverless/components/README.md

   <a href="./README.cn.md">简体中文</a>
 </p>

-Serverless Components are simple abstractions that enable developers to deploy serverless applications and use-cases easily, via the [Serverless Framework](https://github.com/serverless/serverless).
+Serverless Components are abstractions that enable developers to deploy serverless applications and use-cases more easily, all via the [Serverless Framework](https://github.com/serverless/serverless).

+Serverless Components work differently from Serverless Framework's traditional local deployment model.
+To deliver a significantly faster development experience, your source code and credentials will pass through an innovative, hosted deployment engine (it's alike a CI/CD product).
+Learn more about our deployment engine's handling of credentials and source code [here](#security-considerations).

 <br/>

 - [x] **Ease** - Deploy entire serverless applications/use-cases via Components, without being a cloud expert.
-- [x] **Instant Deployments** - Components deploy in 2-4 seconds, making rapid development on the cloud possible.
+- [x] **Instant Deployments** - Components deploy in ~8s seconds, making rapid development on the cloud possible.
-- [x] **Streaming Logs** - Many Components stream logs from your app to your console in real-time, for fast debugging.
+- [x] **Streaming Logs** - Components stream logs from your app to your console in real-time, for fast debugging.
 - [x] **Automatic Metrics** - Many Components auto-set-up metrics upon deployment.
 - [x] **Build Your Own** - Components are easy to build.
 - [x] **Registry** - Share your Components with you, your team, and the world, via the Serverless Registry.